 Vita Sackville-West, the poet and writer, began the transforming Sissinghurst Castle in the 1930s with her diplomat and author husband, Harold Nicolson.
 Harold's architectural planning of the garden rooms, and the colourful, abundant planting in the gardens by Vita, reflect the romance and intimacy of her poems and writings.

-When Sissinghurst re-opens in March 2014, there will be lots of events for you to enjoy throughout the year, so make sure you keep up to date.
+Now we're well into our new season there are lots of events for you to enjoy throughout the year, so make sure you keep up to date.